Fractals and stories

-In short, the Odyssey – with all its brilliance – is written like a crazy person writes.
+In short, the Odyssey – with all its brilliance – is written like an ill person wrote it.
 This caused a lot of problems for modern European scholars of literature, who were curiously unable to think of anything held in high regard by the Classical Greeks as imperfect in more than one or two details.

 Over several decades, the scholars figured out how to avoid calling Homer crazy, but at an awful price.

 Matija Murko, building on the work of Vuk Karadžić and others, had wandered around the Balkans in the first decades of the twentieth century and recorded living folktales.
 (There’s a terminological subtlety here – to spare certain sensitivities, when a folktale is told by an adult man, it’s conventionally referred to as an

 epic.
 The stories Murko found were told by women as well as men, but were considered as primarily coming from men.)
 The areas with the richest remaining traditions tended to be those with the least state power and the lowest literacy, due to poverty or war.
 Murko was very explicit that the stories were not fixed things (from Singers and the Epic Songs, c.
 1928, in Oral Tradition 5/1 (1990), translated by John Miles Foley – bracketed notes here are from that translation):